This post may contain affiliate links. Please read our disclosure policy.

 I like to set up a toppings bar and let everyone top their chili dogs as they like!
 Here’s what I like to put out:

 - Cheese: finely grated.
-Cheddar is the classic on these but any cheese will work.
+Cheddar cheese is the classic on these but any cheese will work.
 My son likes his with Pepper Jack

 - Onion: minced yellow or white if you want a more mellow taste